 - Gregorian calendar

-- It is an era used in India and Nepal.
+- It marks the beginning of the Vikrama era that prevailed in India and Nepal.

 - The period is named after King Vikramaditya to mark his triumph over the Saka rulers.

-- Shukla paksha (15 days) – begins with new moon and ends with full moon
+- Shukla paksha (15 days) – begins with the new moon and ends with a full moon

-- Krishna paksha (15 days) – begins with full moon and ends with new moon
+- Krishna paksha (15 days) – begins with a full moon and ends with the new moon

 - The Islamic year began in AD 622 during which the migration of Prophet Muhammad from Mecca to Medina, known as the Hijra happened.